jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Tool**: A catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowledge, and houses to shelter in.
 We use tools to evolve.

 **Levers of Power**: The most powerful tools; the ones that control society.
 In Civilization games, these are the buttons, toggles, and sliders players use to play.
 In reality, levers of power are the tools that power, educate, inform, feed, and transport resources in our society.
-The more levers a person controls, the more self-sufficient they are, and hence more free to become a player god.
+The more levers a person controls, the more self-sufficient they are, which gives them the freedom to be become a player god.

 **Frontline**: The point of contact between a tool and the problem.
 Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline work jobs that solve specific problems with a proven skillset.
 Frontline workers physically hold the levers of power, but don't always control them—they will, once the era of mass-collaboration starts.